JoyfulReaper/freebsd-c-lab/07-tcpnoise/plan.md

 `tcpnoise` is a small POSIX C program for observing unsolicited TCP connection noise on public ports.

 The project should stay understandable and portable between FreeBSD and Linux.
-The goal is not to turn it into a packet analyzer, IDS, or networking framework.
+The goal is not to turn it into a packet analyzer, IDS, honeypot framework, or networking framework.

 ## Working style